xrdocs/ncs5500/_tutorials/ncs5500-chassis-new-generation-commons.md

 ## Introduction

-Among the innovations brought with IOS XR 7.3.1, we introduced a lot of new software features but also now hardware.
+Among the innovations brought with IOS XR 7.3.1, we introduced a lot of new software features but also new hardware.
 We now support new fixed-form systems (1xRU pizza box) like: [NCS57B1-6D24 / NCS57B1-5DSE](https://www.youtube.com/watch?v=MyqmIlozL8M).
 And also new chassis line cards and new commons.
-But "commons", we mean elements like power supply, fabric cards, fan trays, route processors or system controllers (we don't actually have a new SC, but we have new generations for all others).
+By "commons", we mean elements like power supply, fabric cards, fan trays, route processors or system controllers (we don't actually have a new SC, but we have new generations for all others).

 ## Video